List of taekwondo techniques: Blocks

-Taekwondo blocks known as Makgi are used to stop and deflect an incoming attack.
+Taekwondo blocks known as Makgi or Makki are used to stop and deflect an incoming attack.
 They engage various parts of the arm with the hand and are held in different positions such as knife-hand, closed fist etc. Each block is suitable for a particular kind of attack and may be combined with another punch or kick to make a counter-attack.
+Blocks often incorporate a pulling hand (Dang-Gineun Son or Danggi Son).
+This is a hand position held at the hip or solar plexus.
+Its purpose is to grab an opponent to disrupt their balance or posture, provide proprioceptive feedback (a sense of one's own body position) and to clear an opponent's limb to create an opening for an attack.

+There are four main types of blocks: